ParadigmHyperloop/hyperloop/core/README.md

 ### Pod Layout

-The code is written with the following Physical layout in mind
+The code is written with the following Physical layout in mind.
+This is a standard cartisian plane...
+I'm not sure of the technical term so I'm just going to verbosely explain the Axes and their directions on the pod.

   * Imagine the pod is in a tube running North-South.
 The pod is traveling **North**.
 We call the **North** end of the pod the **Front**, and the